nobodyscripts/LeafBlowerScript/Readme.md

 - BorbVentures
   - Added quantum blob, quark blob and quark structures

+- F12 (resize and test)
+  - Updated function to check options.dat directly for settings.
+Collects errors and warning to report to user.

-- TODO
+## TODO

 - Check settings from options.dat as bootup tests
 - Cleanup card purchase orders into a more generic func.
 - Investigate fullscreen (it breaks fullscreen).
 - Trade farming for non gems/non suitcase version.
 - Brew + cards rotation mode.
 - Halloween + Nature artifact secondary which pauses main functions.
 - Adjust window resize based on delta from intended size, for non matching window dressing.
-  - F12 alt font
+- F12 and settings apply, account for notifications behind menu setting and borderless fullscreen
 - Automated challenges (early game scripts)

 - Cards: Greedy card purchasing.
 - GemFarm: Add mouse movement patterns to collect artifacts in the background.
 - Borbv: Load dlc purchase state from save file and remove setting.
 - Claw: Needs to use artifact if need be / get replacement.
 - GFSS: Add setting for standalone WW in GFSS spammer.
 - GFSS: Review ending of gfssnoreset mode.
 - NatBoss: Recheck nature boss.
 - NatBoss: Needs to use artifact if need be / get replacement.
 - F12Test: Replace all checks with options.dat lookup.
 - Leafton: Leafton needs better setup routine.
 Travel to zone.
 - Mine: Add brewing somehow.

 ## Known issues